multimodalAI/multimodal-ai-hugo-group/content/authors/alan-thomas/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Team
-- Visitors
 ---
-Mohammod Suvon is an AI Research Engineer (AIRE) at the University of Sheffield, under the lead of [Prof. Haiping Lu](https://haipinglu.github.io).
+Alan is an AI Research Engineer (AIRE) at the University of Sheffield, under the lead of [Prof. Haiping Lu](https://haipinglu.github.io).

-He received his Master's degree in Computer Science with Speech and Language Processing from the University of Sheffield in 2022.
-Prior to that, he received Bachelor’s degree in Computer Science and Engineering from North South University, Bangladesh, in 2020.
-See his [LinkedIn](https://www.linkedin.com/in/md-naimul/) for more information.
+He received his Master's degree in Computer Science from the University of Manchester.
+His research focuses on the application of generative AI and foundation models across textual, visual, audio and spatial data types.